 Greater Worldwide Acceptance

-- Chip technology is currently used in 80 countries around the world and is coming to the U.S.
+- Chip technology is currently used in at least 80 countries around the world and is beginning to be used in the U.S.

 - Your VACU MasterCard can be used anywhere in the world where MasterCard credit is accepted — over 36 million places in more than 200 countries.